hummy123/hummy123.github.io/_posts/2025-07-09-Tile-Merging-Quad-Trees.md

 We can then use null values, an option/maybe type, junk data that is used nowhere else, or whatever, for the coordinates that don't exist in the original image.

-We can add an Empty case to the quad tree data type to describe null quadrants if we want, and construct Empty instead of a Leaf, when we encounter an area with junk data.
+We can add an Empty case to the quad tree data type to describe null quadrants if we want, and return `Empty` instead of a `Leaf`, when we encounter an area with junk data.

 #### Handle division by odd numbers correctly